IRASatUC/jetson-nano-realsense/README.md

 # Step 5.
 Setup to run

 ### 1. Run rs_rtabmap.launch file
 This file will use rs_camera.launch and rtabmap.launch files to open rtabmap.
 On lines 7-9 I have set the realsense camera to 15 frames per second which is the lowest it will go.
-On line 18 the 'queue_size' can be changed to possibly increase the capacity of capture the jetson will take.
-To run this launch file if it is your home folder:
+On line 18 the 'queue_size' can be changed to possibly increase the capacity of captures the jetson will take.
+##### To run this launch file if it is your home folder:

 ```$ roslaunch rs_rtabmap.launch```